Frequently asked questions

 For reloading information, please contact us directly.

-Can I use aftermarket AR accessories on the AUTO 20 upper?
+Can I use aftermarket AR accessories on the AUTO 12 & 20 uppers?

-Is the AUTO 20 good for home defense?
+Are the AUTO 10 & 20 good for home defense?

 Yes.
-The 20-gauge platform reduces recoil and overpenetration risk while maintaining serious stopping power.
+Shotshells reduce recoil and overpenetration risk while maintaining serious stopping power.
 It’s fast, familiar, and easier to control than larger calibers in close quarters.

-Does the AUTO 20 count as a firearm?
+Do the AUTO 12 and 20 count as firearms?

-No. The AUTO 20 is an upper receiver only.
-It is not serialized and is not considered a firearm under federal law.
-It attaches to your existing AR-15 lower, which is the serialized part.
+No. The AUTO 12 & 20 are upper receivers only.
+They are not serialized and not considered a firearm under federal law.
+They attach to your existing AR lower, which is the serialized part.

-Every AUTO 20 is hand-built in Sun Valley, Idaho by Butler Defense.
+Every Butler Defense upper is hand-built in Sun Valley, Idaho.

 Who designed it?

-The AUTO 20 was designed by Larry Butler, a lifelong shooter and engineer who’s been building shotguns for over 30 years.
-This platform is the result of years of real-world testing and refinement, not a rush-to-market concept.
+The AUTO 12 & 20 were designed by Larry Butler, a lifelong shooter and engineer who’s been building shotguns for over 30 years.
+This platform is the result of years of real-world testing and refinement.